epctex/crunchbase-scraper/README.md

 - `search`: (Optional) (String) Keyword that can be searched in Crunchbase search engine.
 When it is present, `mode` must be used as well.

 - `mode`: (Optional) (String) Mode of the actor.
-It gets the keyword from `search` parameter and initiate the search according to the mode.
-Can be `all`, `organizations`, `events`, `hubs` or `people`.
+It gets the keyword from `search` parameter and initiates the search according to the mode.
+Can be `all`, `organizations`, `events`, `hubs`, or `people`.
 When present, `search` must be provided as well.

 - `startUrls`: (Optional) (Array) List of Crunchbase URLs.
-You should only provide organization detail, person detail, event detail or hub detail URLs.
+You should only provide organization detail, person detail, event detail, or hub detail URLs.

 - `maxItems`: (Optional) (Number) You can limit scraped items.
 This should be useful when you search through the big lists or search results.

 - `proxy`: (Required) (Proxy Object) Proxy configuration.

-- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as argument and returns object with data.
+- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as an argument and returns an object with data.

-- `customMapFunction`: (Optional) (String) Function that takes each objects handle as argument and returns object with executing the function.
+- `customMapFunction`: (Optional) (String) Function that takes each object's handle as an argument and returns the object with executing the function.

 This solution requires the use of **Proxy servers**, either your own proxy servers or you can use [Apify Proxy](https://www.apify.com/docs/proxy).

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many as items as possible.
+The actor is optimized to run blazing fast and scrape many items as possible.
 Therefore, it forefronts all item detail requests.
-If actor doesn't block very often it'll scrape 100 items in 1 minute with ~0.04-0.05 compute units.
+If the actor doesn't block very often it'll scrape 100 items in 1 minute with ~0.04-0.05 compute units.

 ### Crunchbase Scraper Input example